Did you know?

 Many people try to ignore these symptoms or consider them a normal part of ageing or having a chronic disease.
 You are not alone.
 Depression is an illness and it can be treated.

-- Download our information sheet 'Depression and diabetes information sheet (PDF)
+- Download our information sheet 'Depression and diabetes' (PDF)

 - Download beyondblue's information sheet 'Depression and anxiety disorders in people with diabetes'